LaFamilia-jo/techteam-positions/README.md

 The **LaFamilia Development Team** is a vibrant team of individuals always seeking to learn, problem solve and advance.
 If you are interested in challenging projects, take a look at the list of open positions below.

-`Please make sure to to follow the application process outlined under each position.`
+`Please make sure you do follow the application process outlined under each position.`

 ### Open Positions